-Blood vessels are made up of endothelial cells (same type of cells that make up skin) which are tightly joined together.
+Blood vessels are made of endothelial cells, which are tightly joined together.
 When a blood vessel gets damaged, it is imperative that the damage gets fixed quickly to prevent you from bleeding to death.

-Factor V, coded for by the F5 gene, is a coagulation protein that is mainly synthesized in the liver.
+Factor V, coded for by the F5 gene, is a coagulation protein mainly synthesized in the liver.
 It is activated in clotting by thrombin and can bind to activated platelets.
-Just as there is a cascade of events to quickly cause the blood clot to form, there are other molecules involved, such as protein C, in turning off the clotting when it is no longer needed.[ref]
+Just as there is a cascade of events that quickly causes a blood clot to form, other molecules are involved, such as protein C, in turning off the clotting when it is no longer needed.[ref]

 Factor V Leiden has been linked in many studies to an increased risk of deep vein thrombosis and pulmonary embolism.
-A meta-analysis that combined the data from 31 studies estimates that the increase in the risk of thrombosis for people carrying one copy of the variant was 4-fold and the increase for those carrying two copies was 11-fold.[ref][ref][ref][ref]
+A meta-analysis that combined data from 31 studies estimates that the increase in the risk of thrombosis for people carrying one copy of the variant was 4-fold, and the increase for those carrying two copies was 11-fold.[ref][ref][ref][ref]

-This does not mean that everyone who carries the factor V Leiden will have a DVT or pulmonary embolism — just that they are at a statistically higher risk.
-The CDC estimates that the per year incidence of DVT is 1 to 2/1000 people.[ref]
+This does not mean that everyone who carries the factor V Leiden will have a deep vein thrombosis (DVT) or pulmonary embolism — but they are at a statistically higher risk.
+The CDC estimates the per year incidence of DVT is 1 to 2/1000 people.[ref]
 An 11-fold increase in risk for someone who is homozygous for the variant would then indicate a 1 to 2% risk of DVT in a given year.

 Factor V Leiden has also been linked in studies to an increased risk of miscarriage.[ref][ref]
-The risk may be more for women who are homozygous for the variant.
+The risk may be higher for women who are homozygous for the variant.
 One study found that the rate of live births for non-carriers of factor V Leiden was 85%.
-Women who carrier one copy of the variant had an 84% live birth rate, and women who carried two copies of the variant had an 80% live birth rate.[ref]
+Women who carried one copy of the variant had an 84% live birth rate, and women who carried two copies of the variant had an 80% live birth rate.[ref]

 A good source of information on thrombosis and clotting disorders is Clot Connect, from the University of North Carolina.

-Check your 23andMe data for rs6025 (v4, v5):
+Check your genetic data for rs6025 (23andMe v4, v5; AncestryDNA):

-- C/C: normal
+- C/C: typical